npgrosser/autowired/README.md

 While component lifetimes dictate the policy for instantiation of components within a particular context, determining whether new instances are created or existing ones are reused, another essential dimension in component lifetime management exists: the lifetime of the context itself.
-See the next section for more details on this.
+The next sections will describe that in more detail.

 ### Scopes and Derived Contexts